xoxzo/blog.xoxzo.com/content/Engineering/vue-with-django-getting-started-en.md

 ## Wrapping Up

-If you have made this far, congratulations you have succesfully integrate Vue with Django.
+If you have made this far, congratulations you have successfully integrate Vue with Django.

-In next post, we will learn How to pass data from Django into Vue component.
+In the next post, we will learn How to pass data from Django into the Vue component.

 Stay tuned and happy coding!